-Most patients who present with actively bleeding varices can be controlled with pharmacologic and endoscopic therapy.
-However, an occasional patient will re-bleed or continue to bleed despite aggressive management and these patients become candidates for portal decompression.
-Previous experience with surgical shunts was poor because of the high mortality (31-77%) associated with urgent or emergent shunting.^{72,73} Although TIPS has now been used in this situation successfully, it is important to note that the urgency of TIPS is an independent predictor of early mortality.^{26,28} One report analyzed 15 studies in which TIPS was used to control bleeding in patients who had failed medical therapy.
-TIPS controlled bleeding in 93.6 \pm 6.7% of patients and early rebleeding was seen in only $12.4 \pm 6.1\%$ of the patients.
-However, hospital mortality at 6 weeks was high, $35.8 \pm$ 16%.78 It is clear that the pre-procedural condition of the patients (MELD score, APACHE II score, urgent indication) predict the 30 day survival after TIPS in this group of patients.
-Although TIPS has not been compared to alternative treatments in the acutely bleeding patient, non-selective portacaval shunts have been compared to endoscopic therapy.
-Shunts were more effective than endoscopic therapy in the control of bleeding but mortality rates of 31-77% were observed.73 Similar results would be expected if TIPS were compared to endoscopic therapy in the acute control of bleeding but these studies are unlikely to occur given the desperate state of many of these patients.
-Patients at greatest risk for rebleeding in the hospital are those with advanced disease and active bleeding at the index endoscopy.
-If those at greatest risk for rebleeding could be identified then urgent TIPS might improve survival.
-HVPG has been measured in cirrhotics within 24 hours of presentation with an acute variceal bleed.77 Those with a gradient below 20 mm Hg received standard medical therapy and 12% were medical failures.
-Those with pressures equal or greater than 20 mm Hg were considered high risk for medical failure and were randomized to TIPS (n = 26) or standard therapy (n = 26).
-Treatment failure occurred in 12% of the TIPS group and 50% of the non-TIPS group (difference significant).
-In hospital mortality was significantly less in the TIPS (11%) as compared to the non-TIPS (38%) groups.
-This study suggests that if we could stratify rebleeding risk accurately the early use of TIPS in this situation could improve outcomes.
-Pending the development of alternative therapies, TIPS will remain the only choice to control acute variceal bleeding that is refractory to medical therapy.
+was poor because of the high mortality (31%-77%) associated with urgent or emergent shunting.^{69,70} Although TIPS has now been used in this situation successfully, it is important to note that its urgency is an independent predictor of early mortality.^{26,28} One report analyzed 15 studies in which TIPS was used to control bleeding in patients who had failed medical therapy.
+TIPS controlled bleeding in $93.6\% \pm 6.7\%$ of patients, and early rebleeding was seen in only $12.4\% \pm 6.1\%$ of the patients; however, hospital mortality at 6 weeks was high (35.8% ± 16%).74 It is clear that the preprocedural condition of the patients (MELD score, APACHE II score, urgent indication) predict the 30-day survival after TIPS in this group of patients.
+Although TIPS has not been compared with alternative treatments in the acutely bleeding patient, nonselective portacaval shunts have been compared with endoscopic therapy.
+Shunts were more effective than endoscopic therapy in the control of bleeding, but mortality rates of 31% to 77% were observed.70 Similar results would be expected if TIPS were compared with endoscopic therapy in the acute control of bleeding, but these studies are unlikely to occur given the desperate state of many of these patients.
+Pending the development of alternative therapies, TIPS will remain the only alternative to control acute variceal bleeding that is refractory to medical therapy.